Cyber Security Checklists

 Tool to record the status of cyber security controls to maintain a secured organization

 Cyber security (or information technology security) is a technological process that aims to protect systems, networks, devices, and data from unauthorized access.
 It is implemented in different industries to secure sensitive and confidential information such as finances, corporate processes, patient information, and government and military tactics.

 What is a Cyber Security Checklist?

-A cyber security checklist is used by IT teams to prevent IT incidents in the workplace.
-It helps identify and detect malicious activities such as unauthorized access and device malfunctions.
+A cyber security checklist is used by IT teams to record the status of cyber security controls such as policies, standards, and procedures.
+It helps identify and detect malicious activities such as unauthorized access and device malfunctions to prevent IT incidents in the workplace.
 Failure to perform regular cyber security checks can result in revenue and integrity loss, regulatory fines, or worse, business closure.

 This article features (1) Overlooked cyber security risks in the workplace; (2) a digital tool that can help IT professionals conduct cyber security checks; and (3) free digital checklists you can download and customize to help maintain a secure workplace.